AhmedTxl/Reminder_Calculator/README.md

 # Reminder_Calculator
-This is a simple site that calculate 2 numbers to find reminder.
+This is a simple site that find the reminder of 2 numbers.